Wild C.A.T.s: Marketing tie-ins

 CBS published a one-shot comic book to promote the Action Zone time slot, featuring characters from Wild C.A.T.s, Teenage Mutant Ninja Turtles, and Skeleton Warriors.
 The cover art was illustrated by Jim Lee.

 Playmates Toys released a Wild C.A.T.s toy line of six-inch action figures from 1994 to 1995.
 The characters featured in the toy line were Spartan, Grifter, Zealot (Kherubim Warrior and Coda Uniform versions), Warblade, Maul (standard and Flexon Combat Suit versions), Voodoo, Void, Helspont, Pike, and a generic Daemonite.
 Mr. Majestic, Max Cash (as Black Razor), Slag, and a color variant of Pike were released as part of the comics-oriented "Image Universe" sub-line.
 The Bullet Bike was the sole vehicle in the toy line.
 In addition, Playmates released giant 10-inch figures of Spartan, Grifter, and Maul.

 A video game based on the TV series was published by Playmates Interactive in 1995 for the Super NES, with Spartan, Warblade, and Maul as the only playable characters.

+Broadcast

+The series was broadcast on CBS from September 17, 1994 through September 2, 1995.
+The series was rebroadcast on the USA Network as part of USA Cartoon Express beginning September 17, 1995.

 Reception

-TechnicallyIDoComics of The Top Tens ranked Wild C.A.T.s at No. 5 on his list of the Top Ten Worst Comic Book Animated TV Shows, commenting that "choppy animation, sloppy voice-directing, and -- most importantly -- the most careless writing of any superhero cartoon I've ever witnessed as far as plot progression, character development, and dialogue are all concerned.
+TechnicallyIDoComics of The Top Tens ranked Wild C.A.T.s at No. 5 on his list of the Top Ten Worst Comic Book Animated TV Shows, commenting that "choppy animation, sloppy voice-directing, and — most importantly — the most careless writing of any superhero cartoon I've ever witnessed as far as plot progression, character development, and dialogue are all concerned.
 Add an embarrassingly obnoxious theme song (lyrics and all), and you've got a recipe for disaster".